600w Digital Ballast - Varidrive

-The DigiDrive from Maxigrow is a decent quality digital ballast that features a 4-way dimmer switch to give you complete control over the power output to your plants.
+The DigiDrive from Maxigrow is now rebranded as the Varidrive and is a good quality digital ballast that features a 4-way dimmer switch to give you complete control over the power output to your plants.

 The ballast will power 250W, 400W or 600W HPS or Metal Halide bulbs and includes a boost mode that increases output to 660W which is really beneficial during the flowering/fruiting phase.
-Be sure to pair the correct lamp to the output selected, so don’t be tempted to run a 400W lamp at 250W for example.
-This will save energy, but is a pretty pointless exercise as your plants will not receive the full PAR (usable light) range.
+Be sure to pair the correct lamp to the output selected, so don’t be tempted to run a 400W lamp at 250W for long-term use for example.
+This will save energy, and reduce temperautures as a short-term fix but is not advisable long-term as your plants will not receive the full PAR (usable light) range.

-As with other digital ballasts, the DigiDrive will extend the life of your lamps by protecting the bulb from power surges and eliminating flicker.
+As with other digital ballasts, the soft-start feature on the Varidrive will extend the life of your lamps by protecting the bulb from power surges and eliminating flicker.
 It also includes RF shielding so will not interfere with other electrical equipment in your home.

-The DigiDrive 600w ballast comes with a 1 year guarantee.
+The Varidrive 600w ballast comes with a 1 year guarantee.

 Is it safe to use the power boost on my 600W lamp?